PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 ## Still Nowhere

 I am certain the dreams and aspirations you had when you were younger might have probably changed.
-You probably have adult aspirations now.
+You have adult aspirations now.

 Where you used to be isn't the same as today.
 And that it because you are constantly making decisions and taking steps that will see that you get to where you want to be.

-But there are certain people who
+But there are certain people who have completely given up in life.
+It is like they are dead within.